arvopaukkunen/Construction/Generator/ReadMe.md

 - Contributes to accumulation of carbon monoxide emissions aiding to potential lethality
 - Enhances greenhouse gas emissions, hampering the air quality

+The generator room ventilation systems are of different types.
+Choosing the one that suits the generator room and other factors is important.
+The requirements may vary, and here are the different types that should be known before choosing one:

+- Forced Exhaust Ventilation
+It is effective in maintaining a controlled environment but requires a well-designed exhaust system with strategic placement of fans.

+- Supply and Exhaust Ventilation
+It required proper design for effective balance and to avoid air stagnation.
+It ensures a continuous supply of fresh air in combination with expelling.

+- Natural Ventilation with Louvers
+These are cost-effective and energy-efficient, suitable for small generator rooms.
+They also depend on external weather conditions.

+- Emergency Ventilation Systems
+They are designed to ensure rapid fire evacuation of heat or gasses during emergencies.
+They work on integration with alarms or sensors.

+- Ducted Ventilation Systems
+They are suitable for targeted ventilation in large rooms.

+- Combination of Mechanical and Natural Ventilation They provide flexible and adaptable solutions but only with careful coordination.

 Ref:
 https://csdieselgenerators.com/generator-room-ventilation-requirements/